martanunez/LA_flattening/README.md

 Other required packages are: NumPy, SciPy, Matplotlib, joblib, and python-tk.

-The easiest way to install all the needed packages is installing the VMTK [conda](https://docs.conda.io/en/latest/) package (it includes VMTK, VTK, NumPy, etc.).
+To install VMTK follow the instructions [here](http://www.vmtk.org/download/).

+1. The easiest is installing the VMTK [conda](https://docs.conda.io/en/latest/) package (it additionally includes VMTK, VTK, NumPy, etc.).
 It is recommended to create an environment where VMTK is going to be installed and activate it:

 ```
 conda create --name vmtk_env